binz98/Large_Language_Model_Based_Actor_Critic/README.md

 # Large Language Model-based Actor-Critic
-This is the implementation of Large Language Model-based Actor-Critic (LLaMAC).
+This is the implementation of Large Language Model-based Actor-Critic (LLaMAC) for our paper accepted by LLM Agents Workshop@ICLR2024: [Controlling large language model-based agents for large-scale decision-making: An actor-critic approach](https://arxiv.org/abs/2311.13884).

 ## Requirements